klausman/armapadocs/content/mission_making/reddit_post/index.md

 ### Standard header

-This par rarely changes between missions, besides making sure the `When?` line has the right time when DST changes roll around.
+This part rarely changes between missions, besides making sure the `When?` line has the right time when DST changes roll around.
 When changing it, make sure to change both the link description *and* the link it refers to.

 ### Main mission description

-Under the heading "Briefing, You'll find the actual SMEAC briefing.
+Under the heading `Briefing`, You'll find the actual SMEAC briefing.
 There are *lot* of items there, and often, whole sections are irrelevant to the mission (and our play style), so feel free to drop entire sections.
-Mostly, they're there so the mission maker doesn't forget information.
+Mostly, they're there so the mission maker doesn't forget to include *relevant* information.

 There are a few sections that are non-obvious: